 Meet the First All-Electric MINI.
 The All-Electric MINI represents MINI at its most evolved.
 Free of emissions and full of passion, it’s ready to charge grille-first into a brighter, more sustainable tomorrow.
 And with instant acceleration to add even more energy to MINI’s thrilling performance, it’s sure to electrify every drive along the way.

 Please note: As recommended by BC’s provincial health officials, if you choose to participate in events outside of your home, please adhere to COVID-19 health and safety measures, including proper physical distancing and frequent handwashing.
 If you are sick, please stay home.

-With Grouse Grind open for the 2019 season, hundreds of locals and tourists alike will be flocking to North Vancouver to conquer the hike.
+With Grouse Grind open for the 2020 season, many locals will be taking on the challenging hike.

 Some of those who take the trail will be seasoned veterans.
 For those who aren’t, however, the first time going up the Grind can be daunting, to say the least.

 - See also:

 After all – it’s called “Mother Nature’s Stairmaster” for a reason.

 So, to make your first time a little bit easier, here are some essential tips for first-timers doing the Grouse Grind.

 Try some of Vancouver’s easier trails first

 The Grouse Grind can be very challenging, especially for unseasoned hikers.